waggle-sensor/summer2020/luke/sage-pipeline/tutorial.md

 The performance of the script is mainly limited to hard drive speed and the performance of Python OpenCV functions.

+The first output given by the script will be a line like this:

 ```
 [LocalImageCollection] Computing brightness values for 1353 images
 ```

+Computing brightness values takes a significant amount of time because for every image in the set, the script has to load it and then compute the sum of all the "V" values for every pixel in that image.
+(If performance at this stage becomes an issue, it would be wise to change the algorithm that finds this brightness value.
+There are likely better, less computationally-expensive ways to compare the brightnesses of images than having to sum all their pixel values.)

+After this step is complete, the script will output this:

 ```
 [LocalImageCollection] Finished computing brightness values
 [LocalImageCollection] Day and night peaks: [887667971.4333334]
 [LocalImageCollection] There is only one peak in this brightness data
 ```

+This particular output tells us that we have given it a dataset that is predominantly day-time images, since it found only one peak in the image set.

+Next, the script tags images with foreground count values.
+This operation re-loads every image and gives it to its assigned background subtractor (either day or night if the image set has two defined peaks or just the default one if the image set has only one peak).
+It then takes the inference of the background subtractor model, which is a foreground mask, applies an OpenCV `MORPH_CLOSE` operation on the mask to reduce noise in the mask, and then computes the sum of the remaining pixels, which represent areas in the image that are foreground blobs.

 ```
 [Tagging] Tagging images with foreground count values